South Africa: Lonmin-02/Marikana

 Air and water pollution, negative impact on living conditions

 In June 2015, CAO received a complaint from a local community organization and community members regarding Lonmin’s Marikana mine in North West Province, South Africa.
-The complaint cites concerns about contamination of air and groundwater, and negative impacts on the living conditions of nearby communities, including on housing, water and sanitation, infrastructure and employment.
+The complaint cites concerns about contamination of air and groundwater and negative impacts on the living conditions of nearby communities, including on housing, water, sanitation, infrastructure, and employment.
 The complaint also cites concerns about the project’s social and environmental commitments, IFC’s social and environmental due diligence, and non-compliance with national law.

-CAO found the complaint eligible for further assessment in June 2015 and an assessment trip was conducted in August 2015.
+CAO found the complaint eligible for further assessment in June 2015, and an assessment trip was conducted in August 2015.
 During the assessment, the parties agreed to engage in a CAO convened dispute resolution process.
-CAO subsequently held a series of bilateral meetings with the parties during 2016 to provide capacity building and information, and assist them in drafting and adopting a set of principles to govern the dispute resolution process.
+CAO subsequently held a series of bilateral meetings with the parties during 2016 to provide capacity building and information and assist them in drafting and adopting a set of principles to govern the dispute resolution process.
 CAO also convened several joint meetings as part of the mediation.
-However, in December 2016 the complainants decided to withdraw from the process citing lack of progress, and this decision was confirmed in March 2017.
-In accordance with CAO’s Operational Guidelines, the case is being transferred to CAO's compliance function for appraisal.
+However, in December 2016, the complainants decided to withdraw from the process, citing a lack of progress, and this decision was confirmed in March 2017.
+By CAO’s Operational Guidelines, the case is being transferred to CAO's compliance function for appraisal.

 In December 2017, CAO concluded its compliance appraisal.
 Considering the accounts of adverse impact provided by the complainants and the questions CAO identified in relation to IFC’s review and supervision of the project’s related aspects, CAO concludes that the complaint meets CAO's criteria for investigation.